We confirmed measles cases in Pierce County on May 12 and 15.

 My child isn't old enough for the vaccine.
 What should I do?

 Children who can't get the vaccine because they haven't turned 1 year old need to have a ring of protection around them.
 That means everybody they come in contact with should be vaccinated: family, daycare workers, friends, community.

-We do NOT have confirmed cases of measles in Pierce County right now.
 If you are worried about your child, you might feel better if you avoid contact with the public.
 You can call your child's pediatrician if you have concerns or questions.

 Babies age 6 to 12 months should receive MMR vaccine if they are traveling to areas of the world where there are epidemics of measles.
 The number of cases in our area is very concerning, but at this time the Health Department is not recommending that babies under 12 months get a vaccine for local travel.